Panasonic GF3 vs LX100

 |12.||Panasonic G3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the GF3 does not provide wifi capability.

-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GF3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF3 was succeeded by the Panasonic GF5.
+Both the GF3 and the LX100 have been discontinued, but can regularly be found used on ebay.
+The GF3 was replaced by the Panasonic GF5, while the LX100 was followed by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.